SIM plans ft image

 Cost is another reason businesses are making the switch from landline.

-VoIP technology can also be relatively low cost, making it ideal for small businesses – but you still need to research before you commit!
+VoIP plans can also be relatively low cost, making it ideal for small businesses – but you still need to research before you commit!
+According to NobelBiz, businesses report saving up to 75% on communication costs as a result of switching.

 Most VoIP providers charge a monthly fee per-user, making it a lot cheaper to maintain than old-school landline systems.